zmus/git-it/Security/Other areas of concern.md

 * **Removing data later is difficult**
     * You can see it in old versions
     * Many SCM are designed to prevent data loss/removal
-    * If you change commit by force, it's ID and ID of every successor commit are changed = BIG MESS
+    * If you change commit by force, its ID and ID of every successor commit are changed = BIG MESS

 --------------------------------------------------------------------------------